(888) 552-6760 SCHEDULE AN APPOINTMENT

 Fibroadenomas often go away on their own.
 Those that have not been removed typically shrink after menopause.

-Sometimes monitoring makes the most sense in these cases:
+Sometimes monitoring makes the most sense in the following cases:

 • Those that may be monitored have been confirmed to be fibroadenomas and not breast cancer.
 The monitoring is to ensure they’re not growing.